jbfink/dhfims2012/preso/lessons/01_slide.md

 .notes Ask if people know, then briefly explain Taylorism if needed.
 Many traditional library processes are built on scientific, discrete work blocks. e.g., 2 hour ref shift, weekly meetings, cataloguing.
 That can go out the window with DH.Projects (especially unfunded ones) can start and stop and in some cases the principal movers effectively vanish.

-!SLIDE
-# THE FUTURE OF ACADEMIC LIBRARIES #

-.notes hah, gotcha.
-I'm not going to talk about this, although if *you* want to talk about this I'm more than game to do so.

 !SLIDE bullets incremental
 # How do *you* make this work? #
 * you don't.